UniCredit Oktoberfest analysis: Strongest beer price inflation since 2012

 The Wiesn Visitor Price Index (WVPI), traditionally calculated by UniCredit on the basis of prices for two Mass of beer, half a chicken and a return ticket for local public transport, has also risen again this year.
 At 3.3 percent, however, it is below the 3.7 percent increase of the previous year despite the significant increase in beer prices.
 The reason for this is the comparatively moderate increase in chicken prices by only 2 percent, after a significant 6.2 per cent in 2017.

-While inflation at the Oktoberfest only knows one direction, per capita beer consumption fell for the first time in 2016, from 1.27 liters in 2015 to 1.18 liters.
-"The rise in per capita beer consumption last year to 1.25 liters per visitor refutes the signs of a possible turnaround," says Dr. Thomas Strobel, economist at UniCredit and author of the analysis.
+While inflation at the Oktoberfest only knows one direction, per capita beer consumption fell for the first time in 2016, from 1.27 litres in 2015 to 1.18 litres.
+"The rise in per capita beer consumption last year to 1.25 litres per visitor refutes the signs of a possible turnaround," says Dr. Thomas Strobel, economist at UniCredit and author of the analysis.
 "Not only did per capita consumption recover significantly, it even reached its second-highest level since 1985.”
 The Wiesn statistics of the past year thus show that the rise in beer prices has no effect on sales.